swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

   empowered to choose Swift Testing when writing new tests or test helpers, as it will work properly in both types of tests.

-We don't propose supporting interoperability for APIs without risk of data loss, because they naturally have high visibility.
+We don't propose supporting interoperability for APIs which are not lossy without interop, because they naturally have high visibility.
 For example, using `throw XCTSkip` in a Swift Testing test results in a test failure rather than a test skip, providing a clear indication that migration is needed.

 ## Detailed design